OperationSpark/high-school-prep/step-five-free-code-camp.md

 ##Rock Star

-Many of our successful students, however, completed sections 1 through 9.
-We would like to see you complete sections 1 through 9.
+Many of our successful students, however, completed sections 1 through 9 of Free Code Camp.
+If you're serious about learning, you'll have no problem completing sections 1 through 9.
+Take the time over a semester to rock it out.
 Here's the breakdown:

 1. (10 minutes) [Get Started with Free Code Camp](http://www.freecodecamp.com/map#get-started-with-free-code-camp)
 2. (5 hours) [HTML5 and CSS](http://www.freecodecamp.com/map#html5-and-css)